|High School:||Caldwell County HS|

 Quarterback Colby Cameron was named the 2012 Western Athletic Conference Offensive Player of the Year and earned the Sammy Baugh Award presented to college football’s top passer by The Touchdown Club of Columbus.
 Cameron completed 359-of-522 passes (68.8%) for 4,147 yards and 31 touchdowns with just five interceptions.
 He ranked third nationally in total offense (360.33 ypg), while he was 22nd in the nation in passing efficiency (153.19).
 Cameron also set a new NCAA record for most consecutive passes without an interception over his first 428 attempts in 2012 and totaled 444 going back to the previous season.

-Second-team AP All-American Quinton Patton was Cameron’s top receiver and a Biletnikoff Award semifinalist in 2012 with 104 catches for 1,392 yards and 13 touchdown receptions.
+Second-team AP All-American Quinton Patton, now a member of the San Francisco 49ers, was Cameron’s top receiver and a Biletnikoff Award semifinalist in 2012 with 104 catches for 1,392 yards receiving and 13 touchdown receptions.
 Patton led the WAC in both per-game receiving yards (116.00 ypg) and receptions (8.67 rpg), with those numbers ranking fourth and fifth nationally.
-Myles White added 56 catches for 718 yards and six touchdowns, while ranking fourth and sixth in the WAC in per-game receiving yards (59.83 ypg) and receptions (4.67 rpg).
+Myles White added 56 catches for 718 yards receiving and six touchdowns, while ranking fourth and sixth in the WAC in per-game yards receiving (59.83 ypg) and receptions (4.67 rpg).

 On the ground, running back Kenneth Dixon was tabbed the WAC Freshman of the Year and earned Freshman All-American honors after breaking Marshall Faulk’s NCAA freshman records for rushing touchdowns (27), total touchdowns (28) and points (168).
 Dixon led the country in scoring with an average of 14.00 points per game while totaling 1,194 yards on 200 carries.
 He was also second in the WAC and 33rd nationally in rushing with an average of 106.42 yards per game.
 Capital One Academic All-America® first teamer Ray Holley, a graduate student pursing a degree in counseling with a 3.50 GPA, added 740 yards and seven touchdowns on the ground over 142 rushes.

 During Franklin’s second season in Ruston in 2011 he orchestrated an offense that was fundamentally sound and continued to improve weekly on a Louisiana Tech team that finished 8-5 overall and won the WAC title with a 6-1 league record before advancing to play TCU in the Poinsettia Bowl.
-Tech ranked third in the nation with five different scoring drives of over 90 yards during the season.
-That precision guided Tech’s offensive explosion at Fresno State when the team scored 34 points and notched over 400 offensive yards in the first half alone.
+Tech ranked third in the nation with five different scoring drives over 90 yards during the season.
+That precision guided Tech’s offensive explosion at Fresno State when the team scored 34 points and notched over 400 yards of offense in the first half alone.
 The offense produced more than 40 points on three occasions and averaged 31.71 points per contest during a seven-game win streak to end the regular season.
-Patton was among both the top receivers in the WAC and across the nation in per-game receiving yards (92.46 ypg, No. 2 WAC/No. 20 NCAA) and receptions (6.08 rpg, No. 4 WAC/No. T28 NCAA), finishing with totals of 79 receptions for 1,202 yards and 11 touchdowns.
+Patton was among both the top receivers in the WAC and across the nation in per-game yards receiving (92.46 ypg, No. 2 WAC, No. 20 NCAA) and receptions (6.08 rpg, No. 4 WAC, No. T28 NCAA), finishing with totals of 79 receptions for 1,202 yards receiving and 11 touchdowns.

 In Franklin’s first year on Tech’s staff, his spread offense exploded into a high-octane mechanism in the middle of the season resulting with the team scoring 34 points or more in four of the final six contests and 41 or more three times.
 Running back Lennon Creek was the team’s top threat, rushing for 1,181 yards and 10 scores on 212 carries.
 His average of 98.42 yards rushing per game ranked third in the WAC and 22nd nationally.